 The only piece of equipment we recommend is a good pair of ‘running trainers’ to prevent the likelihood of injury.

 In winter and for night time running wearing a reflective bib (Hi-Vis vest) is part of the conditions that you agree to when running with the club.
-These are available from Great Fit in Royston, and other sports retailers.
+You can purchase reflective bibs through the club or they can easily be found at sports retailers.